AToska21/GitLab/README.md

 This project is licensed under the **WTFPL License**.

-Copyright (c) 2023, Tim Cook, All Rights Not Reserved.
+Copyright (c) 2023, All Rights Not Reserved.